Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Millau Viaduct (time permitting)

-The south of France was enriched by Mediterranean trade and pilgrimage to Santiago, but it was also a highly contested region, where the forces of the French and Aragonese kingdoms, local potentates such as the Counts of Toulouse and Carcassonne, all vied for power.
-Another force in this region was the Knight Templar, originally dedicated to the succour of pilgrims in Jerusalem, which had been transformed during the Crusades into an aristocratic, military order.
-Many myths have been spun around the Templars, most of which, such as their involvement in occult practices, are apocryphal.
-They nevertheless constituted a powerful force in medieval Europe, amassing vast wealth that raised the jealousy of kings.
-The Templars, like the Knights Hospitaller (later Knights of Malta) attracted charitable donations, including vast tracts of land.
+The Knights Templar, originally dedicated to the succour of pilgrims in Jerusalem, became a powerful force in medieval Europe, amassing vast wealth that raised the jealousy of kings.
+The Templars attracted charitable donations, including vast tracts of land.
 Among their many activities was banking, and Philip IV (1268-1314), who was heavily indebted to them, had many arrested, tortured to produce false confessions, and burned at the stake as heretics.
 He also forced Pope Clement V to disband the Order in 1312.

-We spend today exploring Templar territories in the Larzac region to the east of Albi, visiting Sainte-Eulalie de Cernon, their regional headquarters (commanderie), and their stunningly picturesque fortified village of La Couvertoirade.
+We spend today exploring Templar territories in the Larzac region to the east of Albi, visiting Sainte-Eulalie de Cernon, their regional headquarters (commanderie), and the fortified village of La Couvertoirade.
 Sainte-Eulalie de Cernon occupies a deep valley between ridges of the Larzac.
-It is the best-preserved Templar commanderie in France, having been established by the Order in 1159, and then taken over by the Hospitallers when Philip IV eliminated the Templars.
-La Couvertoirade, in a wildly beautiful setting, deep in the Larzac on the edge of the Cévennes National Park, was a Templar stronghold until the fall of the Order, when it also was taken over by the Knights Hospitaller who built the village’s curtain wall between 1439 and 1450.
-This wall still stands, and within it are a church, a rare example of a Templar château, and a number of lovely old houses.
+It is the best-preserved Templar commandery in France, having been established by the Order in 1158, and then taken over by the Hospitallers when the Order was disbanded in 1312.
+La Couvertoirade, in a wildly beautiful setting, deep in the Larzac, was a Templar stronghold until the fall of the Order, when it also was taken over by the Knights Hospitaller who built the village’s curtain wall between 1439 and 1450.
+This wall still stands, and within it are a church, a small château, and a number of lovely old houses.

 We shall also have lunch at a small restaurant in La Cavalerie, another fortified Larzac Templar site, halfway between Sainte-Eulalie de Cernon and La Couvertoirade.